matagus/django-lastfm-auth/README.md

 Register your app and get a key in [LastFM API page](http://www.last.fm/api/) Set the callback url to http://your-domain/login_complete/

+Then download and install lastfmauth app:

+    pip install -E path/to/your/env/ django-lastfmauth

+or

+    easy_install django-lastfmauth

 Add to your settings.py:

     INSTALLED_APPS = (